 Special Raffle Permit

-(Can be obtained by any organization holding a valid standard license and allows one (1) raffle permit with a prize value in excess of the standard prize limit.) $25
+Can be obtained by any organization holding a valid standard license and allows one (1) raffle permit with a combination of prize values in excess of $2,000 total. $25

 Special raffle permits are available to regular and monthly licensees.
 The special raffle permit authorizes a holder to conduct a raffle that exceeds the normal prize limits applicable to games of chance.
 As a general rule, a licensed eligible organization may obtain up to 10 special raffle permits.
 Total prizes awarded under all special raffle permits may not exceed $150,000.
 Volunteer fire, ambulance, rescue or conservation organizations may obtain up to 12 special raffle permits and award up to $250,000 in prizes.
 For a licensed eligible organization with a regular license, the organization can receive either 10 or 12 special raffle permits during the annual license term.
 Because a licensed eligible organization that obtains only a monthly license does not have an annual licensed term, such organization may receive no more than 10 or 12 special permits in any calendar year.